 I'm an itinerant author and journalist who has been moving through the world since 1999, traveling to over 85 countries.
 Along the way I wrote a book called Ghost Cities of China, which recounted the two and a half years I spent in China's sparsely populated new cities.
-I will be travelling with the project from Baku to its terminus in Yiwu.

 Over the past three years I've been traveling up and down the various corridors of the New Silk Road, collecting and assembling an 'on the ground' perspective of what's going on.
 The research from these travels will form the basis of my next book, On the New Silk Road, which should be out soon, as well as a popular series on Forbes Asia.
 In addition to Forbes, I also contribute stories to The Guardian, The Diplomat, as well as a few others and work on documentary projects from time to time.